Zvapo/CosmosNote/backend/quartz/content/Understanding Habitable Planets.md

 2. How do scientists determine if a planet is in the habitable zone of its star?
 3. What recent discoveries have changed our understanding of habitability in extreme environments?

 Additionally, the search for habitable planets often includes the study of the [[Smallest Known Exoplanet | smallest known exoplanet]], which may provide insights into the conditions necessary for life.

+For more information on a specific potentially habitable exoplanet, see [[Details on 18 Delphini b]].